 with a population of

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.
 A significant historical date for this entry is January 25, 1843.

 Location.
 33° 5.018′ N, 85° 47.101′ W. Marker is in Goldville, Alabama, in Randolph County.
 Marker is at the intersection of Goldville Cut Off Road and Bluff Springs Road, on the right when traveling west on Goldville Cut Off Road.
 Touch for map.
 Marker is at or near this postal address: 4233 Goldville Cut Off Road, Wadley AL 36276, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Battle Of Emucfau (approx. 3.3 miles away); Town of New Site (approx. 3.4 miles away); Tecumseh and the Prophets (was approx. 7½ miles away but has been reported missing. ); Horseshoe Bend Campaign Combatants (approx. 7.6 miles away); Horseshoe Bend National Military Park A Bloody Contest (approx. 7.8 miles away); Futile Escape (approx. 7.9 miles away); Horseshoe Bend Battleground Monument (approx. 8 miles away).
+Battle Of Emucfau (approx. 3.3 miles away); Town of New Site (approx. 3.4 miles away); Horseshoe Bend Campaign Combatants (approx. 7.6 miles away); Horseshoe Bend National Military Park (approx. 7.7 miles A Bloody Contest (approx. 7.8 miles away); Futile Escape (approx. 7.9 miles away); Horseshoe Bend Battleground Monument (approx. 8 miles away); Gun Hill (approx. 8 miles away).